 As mentioned above, Microsoft has officially ended support for Windows 7.
 That means that upgrading Windows 10 is your best bet to stay safe from the ever-evolving threats from viruses.
 However, unlike Windows 7, which only received one major Service Pack update, Microsoft frequently works on significant updates to Windows 10.
 New features are always making their way into the newer Windows OS.
 It gets major updates twice a year, with the most recent update dubbed as the November 2019 Update.
 In the past few years, Windows 10 has received new features, like the ability to sync your activities across devices with Windows Timeline.

 Unlike previous versions (including Windows 7), Windows 10 isn’t a stand-alone product for Microsoft.
 It’s more like a service.
-The company releases updates twice a year and intends to keep supporting the OS in the near future.
+The company releases updates twice a year and intends to keep supporting the OS shortly.
 If that plan works out, that means you shouldn’t need to buy a new version a few years from now.

 Compatibility and gaming